dashingsoft/pyarmor/docs/tutorial/advanced.rst

     m = __import__('abc')
     # pyarmor: __assert_armored__(m)

-By inline marker, both the plain script and the obfsucated script work as expected.
+By inline marker, both the plain script and the obfuscated script work as expected.

 Sometimes :option:`--assert-call` may miss some functions, in this case, using inline marker to protect them.
 Here is an example to protect extra function ``self.foo.meth``: